davshus/hackMHS-IV-Workshops/README.md

-# hackMHS IV Web Dev and Javascript
+# hackMHS V Web Dev and Javascript

 This is the repository for the example code used in the workshops at hackMHS IV, on May 27th, 2017.